rogerbinns/apsw/doc/types.rst

 <http://www.sqlite.org/datatype3.html>`_.
 ASPW always maintains the
 correct type for values, and never converts them to something else.
-Note however that SQLite may convert types based on column affinity as described in that link.
+Note however that SQLite may convert types based on column affinity as `described <http://www.sqlite.org/datatype3.html>`_.
 ASPW requires that all values supplied are one of the corresponding Python/SQLite types (or a subclass).

 Mapping
 =======